-- This section contains the list of canonical fighters and capital ships used by both sides in the Terran-Kilrathi War around the time of the end of the Vega Sector campaign (2654-2655), the time period in which P2G takes place.
-The vehicles as presented here are as they appear in WCRPG and all list default specifications for each particular craft.
-Each entry contains the following pieces of information: - Name: This lists the design number of the craft (where such information is available) as well as the common name by which the craft is known. - Chassis/Weight: This lists the specific chassis and weight categories upon which the vehicle's design is based. - Size Class: This lists the vehicle's Size Class as well as its maximum calculated bounding box volume (in cubic meters). - SI: This is the vehicle's Strength Index assuming no damage and a default Gun loadout. - Cost: This lists the vehicle's cost per unit in credits. - HD/BHD/FHD: This lists the vehicle's hit difficulty numbers.
+This section contains the brief list of canonical and semi-canonical fighters and capital ships used by both sides in the Terran-Kilrathi War around mid-2669, the time period just prior to the beginning of WC3.
+Each entry contains the following pieces of information:

+- Name: This lists the design number of the craft (where such information is available) as well as the common name by which the craft is known. - Chassis/Weight: This lists the specific chassis and weight categories upon which the vehicle's design is based. - Size Class: This lists the vehicle's Size Class as well as its maximum calculated bounding box volume (in cubic meters). - SI: This is the vehicle's Strength Index assuming no damage and a default Gun loadout. - Cost: This lists the vehicle's cost per unit in credits. - HD/BHD/FHD: This lists the vehicle's hit difficulty numbers.
 Standard HD is listed HD first, followed by blast hit difficulty next and ending with flat-footed hit difficulty. - INIT: This lists the vehicle's Initiative rating as well as its Engine Class. - Max Speed: This lists the vehicle's top speed along with any top afterburner speed if applicable and the combat speeds associated with both values.
 Combat speed ratings preceded by a plus sign indicate extra movement points designated solely for use in turning maneuvers. - SHP: This lists the vehicle's maximum Shield Hit Points as well as the specific Class of Shield installed on the vehicle. - AHP: This is the vehicle's Armor Hit Points; its specific armor type and thickness are also listed here. - Guns: This is lists the default Guns installed on the vehicle.
 Each specific Gun includes data on its re-fire rate, maximum range and damage capacity, in that order. - Ordnance: This lists out the default Ordnance installed on the vehicle.
 Like Guns, data on the ordnance's re-fire, optimal range, maximum range and damage capacity are listed with each specific weapon. - X: This lists any special weapon or capability of note the vehicle may possess. - Crew/Passengers: This lists a vehicle's standard compliment; the standard size of the crew is listed first followed by any passenger capacity it has available. - Cargo Capacity: This lists the vehicle's maximum cargo capacity; an outline of what contributes a specific amount to that capacity is also included. - Accessories: This lists the specific accessories installed on the vehicle.
 This section includes any Weapons Stations installed on the vehicle.
 Specific numbers and types of weapons will be outlined in this section; should a weapon be listed without a number, it should be assumed that it is installed on all occurrences of their associated Weapon Station type. - Flaws/Bonuses/Notes: These sections list any further additional items of note about a particular vehicle, including any universal design flaws, added bonuses or major design variants.